wp-plugins-mirror/wordfence/readme.txt

 == Changelog ==

+= 7.1.15 =
+* Fix: Addressed a plugin conflict with the composer autoloader.

 = 7.1.14 =
 * Improvement: Reduced queries and potential table size for rate limiting-related data.
 * Improvement: Updated the internal browscap database.